 Which activities can I eliminate, automate, or delegate?

 You'll find that what we don't do sometimes matter more than what we actually do.
-For this reason, writing things down can help our brains prioritize which we should act on and strive to be effective in doing (not just efficient).
+For this reason, writing things down can help our brains prioritize which we should focus on and act on at any given moment.

 8. Writing things down develops your sense of gratitude